luckiday/CS118-W23-1B/Week 1/README.md

 # CS118 Project 1 Demo

-This is the repo for spring 2022 cs118 project 1.
+This is the repo for winter 2023 cs118 project 1.

 ## Makefile